Electroluminescent wire: Sequencers

 There are commercially available EL wire sequencers capable of lighting three, four, five, or ten lengths of EL wire.
 There are professional and experimental sequencers with many more than ten channels, but for most applications, ten channels is enough.
-Sequencers usually have options for changing the speed, reversing, changing the order of the sequence, and sometimes, to change whether the first wires remain lit or go off as the rest of the wires in the sequence are lit.
+Sequencers usually have options for changing the speed, reversing, changing the order of the sequence, and sometimes for changing whether the first wires remain lit or go off as the rest of the wires in the sequence are lit.
 EL wire sequencers tend to be smaller than a pack of cigarettes and most are powered by batteries.
 This versatility lends to the sequencers' use at nighttime events where mains electricity is not available.

 Applications

 By arranging each strand of EL wire into a shape slightly different from the previous one, it is possible to create animations using EL wire sequencers.
 EL wire sequencers are also used for costumes and have been used to create animations on various items such as kimono, purses, neckties, and motorcycle tanks.
 They are increasingly popular among artists, dancers, maker culture, and similar creative communities, such as exhibited in the annual Burning Man alt-culture festival.